gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 This section describes how to set up FTP access for a superuser and how to create a limited FTP account for a Digital Archive administrator.

-!!! warning ""
-    If the Digital Archive is installed in a subdomain, read about [subdomain considerations](subdomain.md) for FTP access.

 ### Set up superuser FTP access